oracle-quickstart/oci-weblogic-migration/README.md

 Installing Weblogic Migration Tool
 ----------------------------------------
 * Initiate a Secure Shell (SSH) connection to the AdminServer Linux Host of the On-Premise Weblogic domain, utilizing a user account with read and write file system permissions.
 This step enables secure remote access and interaction with the server.
-* Download the most recent release from  https://github.com/oracle-quickstart/oci-weblogic-migration/releases
+* Download the most recent release from  [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
-* Unzip the installer to a folder where the user has read and write permissions.
+* Get a local copy of the OCI Migration Tool repository to a folder where the user has read and write permissions.
 * Folder will be referenced as $toolHome.

-Alternately, clone the repository with the commands:
+Clone the repository with the commands:

 ```bash
 git clone https://github.com/oracle-quickstart/oci-weblogic-migration